Estate Planning Lawyer in Arlington, VA

 Reviewing and Updating Your Plan

 Estate planning isn’t a one-time process; it requires periodic review and updates.
-Life events such as marriage, divorce, births, deaths, or major financial changes can all affect your plan.
+Life events, such as marriage, divorce, births, deaths, or major financial changes, can all affect your plan.
 A consistent review schedule makes sure that your estate plan reflects your wishes over time.
-When to review your estate plan:

 After major life events: Marriage, divorce, or the birth of a child.